JG-CYBERTECH/JG-CYBERTECH/README.md

 ## About Me

-I am a Cybersecurity student with a profound interest in technology and a dedication to solving complex problems.
+I am a IT/Cybersecurity student with a profound interest in technology and a dedication to solving complex problems.
 My passion for cybersecurity drives me to continuously expand my knowledge and skills in this ever-evolving field.
 I thrive on the challenge of identifying and mitigating security risks, always aiming to stay ahead of emerging threats.
 Through my projects, I aim to demonstrate my commitment to building a safer digital world.
 Whether it's through collaboration or individual effort, I believe in leveraging technology to create innovative solutions that make a difference.

 ## Objective